Ziaf/faizan/_pages/home.md

   <h3 style="margin-bottom: 10px;">🔬 Research Interests</h3>
   <p>
-    <span style="font-weight: 500;">Today’s world runs on data</span>, but not all data is created equal.
+    <span >Today’s world runs on data</span>, but not all data is created equal.
     Models must perform reliably even when data is
     <strong >scarce</strong>,
     <strong >skewed</strong>, or